kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

-    The right-most panel shows the 50% and 95% credible intervals through time of the *reproduction number* *R<sub>t</sub>* at time *t*, annotated by the institution time of the various intervention measures.
+    The right-most panel shows the 50% and 95% credible intervals through time of the *reproduction number* *R<sub>t</sub>* at time *t*, annotated by the institution times of the various intervention measures.

     Similarly for the rest of the countries.